Banbury: Motorsport

 Owing to the surrounding area's notable links with world motorsport, the town is home to many well known organisations within the industry.
 Prodrive, one of the world's largest motorsport and automotive technology specialists, is based in the town as are a host of race teams involved in competition across many different disciplines and countries.

 Within Formula One, two teams have had their base of operations in Banbury.
 The Simtek team which competed in the 1994 and 1995 F1 World Championships was based on the Wildmere Industrial Estate.
 The Marussia F1 team had its manufacturing and production facility sited on Thorpe Way Industrial Estate using the building formerly owned by Ascari Cars, a luxury sports car manufacturer.
 Both Simtek and Marussia F1 had been brought to Banbury by Nick Wirth who owned the Simtek team and was the former Technical Director at Marussia.
-After Marussia F1 went into administration in 2014, their base was purchased by the United States-based Haas F1 Team to service their cars during the European races.
+After Marussia F1 went into administration in 2014, their base was purchased by the United States–based Haas F1 Team to service their cars during the European races.

 Until 2017, when the team went into administration and subsequently folded, Manor Racing (the successor to Marussia) was based in the town.

 Arden Motorsport, a British multi-formula motorsports team (founded by Red Bull Racing boss Christian Horner), is also based in the town.

+The Formula E teams Mahindra Racing and Andretti Formula E Team are based in Banbury.